bloodiadotnet/Zabbix-Template-MD-Software-RAID/README.md

 - 3.4
 - 4.0

+## How to Install
-## Install UserParameter Config
+### Install UserParameter Config
-Copy "UserParameter Config" file (conf) to /etc/zabbix/zabbix_agentd.d and restart Zabbix agent.
+- Copy "UserParameter Config" file (conf) to /etc/zabbix/zabbix_agentd.d and restart Zabbix agent.

-## Import Template
+### Import Template
-Import the template file (xml) and assign it to the host monitored.
+- Import the template file (xml) and assign it to the host monitored.

 ## Author
 [@bloodia](https://twitter.com/bloodiadotnet)